imagej/imagej.github.io/pages/Biomat.md

 Example: [Image of capillaries in embryonic heart](https://imagej.net/_images/e/e9/Capillaries_heart.zip).

   - {% include bc content='Plugins | Biomat | Vector Line 3D Filter'%} with parameters "sigma"= 4 pixels, "scale number"= 2

+## Plugins for evaluation of 2D images using heat equation.

+**2D Tensor Color Coding** - standard color coding of 2D tensor image.
+Symmetric tensor is coded as channels of 32 bit image stacks.

+**2D Heat Kernel Tensor** - second order moments of heat kernel calculated from 8 bit binary image.

+**2D Tensor Statistics** - summary of tensor image (in ROI).
+"Value" is average trace of the tensor, "shape" is the ratio of its eigenvalues and "angle" of the first eigenvector is measured counterclockwise from the horizontal axis.

 [Category:Plugins](Category:Plugins "wikilink") [Category:Filtering](Category:Filtering "wikilink")